 Local Law 1 captures eligible contracts in Goods, Construction, Professional and Standard Services.
 The Law establishes specific, data-backed M/WBE utilization goals based on industry and M/WBE categories.
-In FY 2021, the City realized 25.3% M/WBE utilization in contracting, including the highest ever total award value to M/WBEs of nearly $1.4 billion.
+In FY 2022, the City realized 22.9% M/WBE utilization in contracting, including the highest ever total award value to M/WBEs of nearly $1.4 billion.
 The City continues to diligently work and partner with our City-certified M/WBE firms to help alleviate market disparities and provide necessary goods and services across the City.
 View additional details on the MWBE Reports page.

-Established by Mayor de Blasio in FY 2015, with a current goal of awarding M/WBEs $25B in contracts by FY 2025 three years ahead of schedule!
+The City achieved its goal of awarding M/WBEs $25B in contracts by FY 2025 three years ahead of schedule!
 This initiative includes M/WBE participation outside the eligible industries captured under Local Law 1.
 MOCS tracks Citywide progress annually in the OneNYC M/WBE Bulletin.
-Since FY 2015 through the close of FY 2021, the City has awarded City-certified M/WBEs approximately $21.4 Billion Dollars in City contracts.
+Since FY 2015 through the close of FY 2022, the City has awarded City-certified M/WBEs approximately $27.9 Billion Dollars in City contracts.

 M/WBE Noncompetitive Small Purchase Method